xiangb/AML_Project_Car/README.md

 `/Code/flat_game` contains the class related to the creation of the environment, setting up the obstacles and ennemies

-`/Code/tester.py` launching several agent for comparisons puroposes
+`/Code/tester.py` launching trained agent

-The other folders contains the results for comparison puroposes
+The other folders contains the results of made distances and coefficients of trained agent.